Chronic Mesenteric Ischaemia

 The gradual buildup of atherosclerotic plaque causes narrowing of the blood vessel lumen, reducing blood flow and resulting in ischaemia to the bowel.
 The degree of communication within the visceral blood supply means that in the majority of circumstances at least two of the CT, SMA, and IMA must be affected.

-When there is an increased demand on the blood supply (such as when eating) or reduction in supply (i.e. hypovolemic states) in patients with chronic mesenteric ischaemia, a transient ischemia of the bowel results.
+When there is an increased demand on the blood supply (such as when eating) or reduction in supply (i.e. hypovolemic states) in patients with chronic mesenteric ischaemia, a transient ischemia of the bowel occurs, resulting in symptom onset.

 The main risk factors for chronic mesenteric ischaemia are smoking, hypertension, diabetes mellitus, and hypercholesterolemia.